gipo355/vuln-tests-action/README.md

 - split github utils in its own lib
 - understand golang versioning forlib
 - split smiattack cli with nmap in its own repo for action using the github lib and utils

+- make a list of all go libs and tools